Greg Edwards (DJ)

-Greg Edwards (born 24 December 1947) is a radio broadcaster and DJ.
+Greg Edwards (born 24 December 1947) is a British radio broadcaster and DJ.
 He is well known as the founder of Capital Radio's 'Soul Spectrum' programme (from 1975 onwards) and for the promotion of PIR records and associated artists when it was formed in 1971.
 He is credited as being a DJ who had a major influence on the promotion of soul and disco music in the UK during the 1970s and 1980s both on radio as well as the club circuit.

 Career

 Early years

-Edwards was born in Grenada and raised in New York City although he moved to the UK in 1971 in order to assist in the running of the newly formed Philadelphia International record label which was founded by writer-producers Kenneth Gamble and Leon Huff.
+Edwards was born in Grenada and raised in New York City although he moved to the UK in 1968 as he was a club DJ in North West of England then moved back in 71 in order to assist in the running of the newly formed Philadelphia International record label which was founded by writer-producers Kenneth Gamble and Leon Huff.

-He worked as an Executive at CBS records during this time, where he was responsible for the marketing and promotion of soul music, with acts such Earth, Wind and Fire, Lou Rawls and Johnny Nash.
+He worked as an Executive at CBS records during this time, where he was responsible for the marketing and promotion of soul music, with acts such Earth, Wind and Fire, Billy Paul, Lou Rawls and Johnny Nash.